zalando-incubator/kubernetes-on-aws/docs/admin-guide/kubernetes-in-production.rst

 Context
 =======

 We are a team of infrastructure engineers provisioning Kubernetes clusters for our Zalando Tech delivery teams.
-We plan to have more than 30 production Kubernetes clusters.
+We have more than 80 production Kubernetes clusters.
 The following goals might help to understand the remainder of the document, our Kubernetes setup and our specific challenges:

 * No manual operations: all cluster updates and operations need to be fully automated.
 * No pet clusters: clusters should all look the same and not require any specific configurations/tweaking